tango-controls/rfc/2/README.md

 * By default State Attribute value SHALL be `UNKNOWN`.

-* If at a given time the Device State is `ON` and at least one of Device Attributes has the *quality* set to `ALARM`, the Device State *read value* SHOULD be set to `ALARM`.
-However, this behaviour MAY be overridden by user code in a Device Server implementation.
+* If at a given time the Device State is `ON` and at least one of Device Attributes has the *quality* set to `ALARM`, the State Attribute SHOULD be set to `ALARM`.

-Value of Device's State Attribute MAY impact how the Device object responds to:
+Value of Device's State Attribute MAY impact how the Device responds to:

 * Reading and writing of its Attribute or Pipe,
 * Calling a Command.